smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 testing and be more effective at doing it.
 Aside from this initial code review the tests we wrote were great and we want to keep doing it.

-After I understood where I had went wrong, not following the conventions, I realized I would not be alone.
+After I understood where I had gone wrong, not following the conventions, I realized I would not be alone.
 Since the tests were so compelling I would hope more teams would try using the same tools.
 However, if others went through the experience I did they might be completely